aaronkcarpenter/Profile/README.md

 ## Software Engineer | MBA | Technology | Business

 Hi, I'm Aaron!
 My professional career extends 6+ years in Logistics & Supply Chain Management and for the last year, I've been studying software development full time.
-It's an exciting time for me and I've really enjoyed the process of learning the fundamentals of JavaScript, to now being able to build out full-stack applications in multiple languages.
+It's been quite an exciting time and I've really enjoyed the process of learning the fundamentals of JavaScript, to now being able to build out full-stack applications in multiple languages.
 I've listed a few projects below and as I continue my technical skill development, more will be added.
 In my spare time, I enjoy picking up a great non-fiction book, creating content for various mediums around the internet, and all things pop culture!

 ### Current Projects - :hammer_and_wrench:
 * :athletic_shoe: [HypeSnob](https://hypesnob.herokuapp.com)